Shellanigans/RegShot_CLI/README.md

 - You cannot change what it will scan.
 It will always do a full directory scan of the C:\ drive and of the registry.
 (Again, unless you want to fix that yourself.)

+- You need to make sure your first shot file has the extension ".hivu"

 ## Usage
 Taking a RegShot:
 ```